yerkko/pattern_recognition/README.md

 # Pattern Recognition

-Here lies the Pattern Recognition for group 22.
+Here lies the Pattern Recognition project of group 22.
 How far have we come?

 _Sponsored by RAID: Shadow Legends_